thunpicha/test/README.md

 # test
-experimenting with first repository in github
+experimenting with first repository in github another line